BeccaBaron/BeccaBaron/README.md

 - 👋 Hi, my name is Rebecca Baron.
 - 👀 I’m interested in public health, women's health & podcasting!
-I am currently working on obtaining my MPH in Global Health Systems.
-- 🌱 I’m currently learning R
+- 🌱 I’m currently working on developing e-health apps to improve maternal health outcomes.
 - 💞️ I’m looking to collaborate on health management systems
 - 📫 How to reach me https://www.linkedin.com/in/rebecca-baron/